o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 ### Editing connections

-To edit a connection do the following:
+You can edit a connection with the steps below.

 1. **Left-click** the desired connection in the connection list to select it.
 1. Choose **Edit Connection** in the upper-right to open the **Edit Connection** dialog.